shivanijwork/ChennaiFloodMappingML/README.md

 A research project that combines **machine learning** and **spatial data** to predict and visualize flood-prone zones in Chennai, India.
 This work was carried out as part of my postgraduate research (In Second Semester) and is especially designed to help citizens and real estate decision-makers understand flood risks in various wards of Chennai.

+Flooding is a major threat in coastal cities like Chennai.
+This project creates a **ward-level flood risk prediction system** using both **machine learning models** and **deep learning techniques**, visualized via interactive maps.

 ---

 ## 📌 About the Project